unl/UNL_UndergraduateBulletin/README.md

 ## EDITION INFORMATION

-Every edition is stored in a separate `data` directory, corresponding to the year of the fall term.
+Every edition is stored in a separate `data/[year]` directory, corresponding to the year of the fall term.
-The 2012 directory is for the 2012-2013 bulletin year.
+The `data/2012` directory is for the 2012-2013 bulletin year.

 ### New Editions